AspireOne/AspireOne/README.md

 ## 🤗 Profile
 > // Let the age of A.I. begin!

-7 years of development experience across Web, Backend, Mobile & Desktop.
+7 years of development experience across Web, Backend, Mobile & Desktop

 ### Some Public Projects